Marcia Barbosa: Research on water

-A molecule of water – two parts hydrogen, one part oxygen – seems simple enough, but the properties of this mysterious substance have baffled scientists for generations.
 Throughout her career, Barbosa has sought to unlock the secrets of water's anomalies, initially from a theoretical perspective and then by focusing her insights on practical applications for medicine and the life sciences.

 Barbosa's work has helped explain why many characteristics of water – the motion of its molecules, its reaction to changes in temperature and pressure – make it different from other liquids in vast and important ways, and how biomolecules such as DNA, proteins and fats interact with water within the human body.
 She has furthermore developed a series of models about the properties of water that have contributed to our understanding of water's interactions with biological molecules and geological processes.

 For her study of water anomalies, she won the Loreal-Unesco Prize for Women in Physical Sciences and the Claudia Prize in Science, both in 2013.
 In parallel, she works on gender issues, for which she won the Nicholson Medal of the American Physical Society in 2009.
 For her performance at the postgraduate level won the Anisio Teixeira Prize from Capes in 2016 and for her work in favor of science she received in 2018 from the presidency the Medal of Scientific Merit as Commander and, in 2021, the Silvio Torres Medal from Fapergs (Currículo Lattes,2022).
 Moreover, Dr. Barbosa is one of the 20 most powerful women in Brazil, according to a list by the national Forbes magazine 2020 (Forbes, 2021).